jiming-chen/jiming-chen.github.io/content/about.md

 I study Computer Science at Cornell University.

+I am currently involved with various startups across AI and healthcare, B2B and B2C.
+I have gained experience with full stack development, deploying RAG and agents, as well as meeting people in industry to identify pain points and target product market fit.

-Last summer, I researched using LLMs for hardware design under {{< newtabref href="https://www.csl.cornell.edu/~zhiruz/" title="Zhiru Zhang" >}} funded by an Engineering Learning Initiatives grant.
+During the summer of 2024, I researched using LLMs for hardware design under {{< newtabref href="https://www.csl.cornell.edu/~zhiruz/" title="Zhiru Zhang" >}} funded by an Engineering Learning Initiatives grant.
 See our report {{< newtabref href="/about/Chen_Shao_Report.pdf" title="here" >}}.
+We also innovated new methods of Verilog dataset creation and submitted our results to the ICCAD Contest on LLM-Assisted Hardware Design, where we placed 9th.

-I am working on formal verification of RTL designs for a custom chip as part of {{< newtabref href="https://c2s2.engineering.cornell.edu/" title="Cornell Custom Silicon Systems" >}}.
+At Cornell, I work on verification of RTL designs for a custom chip as part of {{< newtabref href="https://c2s2.engineering.cornell.edu/" title="Cornell Custom Silicon Systems" >}}.
+My work consists of formal verification as well as simulation testing, and I have helped verify blocks including an SPI minion, LBIST, and FFT.

 ## Some relevant coursework
 * Analysis of Algorithms